mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-security.md

 ## 3 Configuring Page Access {#page-access}

 For each user task you set a dedicated page where users can view their **Task inbox** and interact with tasks.
-These pages are also added to the menu bar, which is optimized so that only pages that the user has access to are visible.
+These task pages are called from the **Task inbox**, which should be added to the menu bar.
+You need to set the proper access to the task inbox pages and all the task pages.

 The combination of entity access and page access makes sure that only dedicated users can open a user task page and view its data.